Program

 Funding

-Upon admission each student is automatically considered for all forms of available funding, which may include scholarships, teaching fellowships, and various bursaries.
+Upon admission each student is automatically considered for all forms of available funding, including scholarships and departmental awards; teaching, research, or Writing Centre assistantships; and bursaries and top-up funding.
 No separate application is necessary.
-Most M.A. students are funded at some level during their first year of study.
+Master’s students are typically funded for their first year of study.
+Doctoral students are guaranteed funding for at least the first four years of their degree.

 Graduate students at USask can receive funding from a variety of sources to support their graduate education.